Motor changes to tell insurers

 Other factors that impact your car insurance premiums

-Your policy price is influenced by a number of things, such as where you live and where you keep the car.
+Your policy premium is influenced by a number of things, such as where you live and where you keep the car.
 Meanwhile, the age and occupation of the drivers, their experience and past claims, what that car is used for and the number of miles it's driven each year also affects how your premium is calculated.
 Find out more about how we work out your car insurance price.